Uncertainties from metrology in the integrated luminosity measurement with the updated design of a detector at CEPC: Integrated luminosity measurement and systematic uncertainties

 \subsection{Beam related uncertainties}

-Several systematic uncertainties may arise from the uncertainties of beam properties and its delivery to the interaction point.
-The list of CEPC beam parameters addressed in this study is given in Table \ref{tab:1} \cite{Gao}.
+Several systematic uncertainties may arise from uncertainties of the properties of the beams and their delivery to the interaction point.
+The list of main CEPC beam parameters is given in Table \ref{tab:1} \cite{Gao}.

 Here we consider: